 Later in 1955, having been asked by several customers if he could make demo discs, Percy ‘had a brainwave’ (according to Mrs Phillips) and took a trip to London with his eldest son Frank, who was working there for EMI, returning with a £400 portable recording and disc cutting studio, made in England by MSS (Master Sound Systems).
 This studio consisted of three large metal boxes just about carry able using the leather handles.
 One box contained the amplifier with built in speaker powered by a 6V6 valve and a pre amp/mixer attached.
-One the FC1 ¼ inch reel to reel tape recorder and the other held the disc cutting lathe.
-There was also a heater unit for the lathe, a four way mixer unit, an HMV ribbon microphone and a Reslo microphone, three pairs of headphones, along with a tin of ten inch EMI acetate blanks, which were aluminium discs coated in an acetate lacquer .
+One the FC1 ¼ inch reel to reel tape recorder and the other held the CLED3/3 disc cutting lathe.
+There was also an HMV 2350H 1949 microphone and a Reslo RV Black ribbon microphone, three pairs of headphones, along with a tin of ten inch EMI acetate blanks, which were aluminium discs coated in an acetate lacquer .
 All the equipment had user manuals and over the years Percy would make extensive user notes himself.
 After unsuccessful trials in the rather damp cellar, Percy installed the new studio in the ground floor middle living room, which was about 12 feet square, with a piano, carpeted with a blanket over the door and rear window as soundproofing.
 (The trams, horses and trucks which ran along Kensington were very noisy).
 An upturned tin bath remained in the cellar though, with a speaker and microphone in it linked to the studio as a reverb chamber.
 In 1955, this was all very high tech and state of the art recording equipment.
 In 1963 Percy upgraded the tape deck with a new Vortexion WVB 3-headed ¼" reel to reel and bought a new AKG D-19 microphone and a Grampian A Type 636 reverb unit, which replaced the tin bath in the cellar.

 The First Disc